an interview conducted during the hiring process

 In-Finite Opportunities Network

-Hiring Too Fast or Too Slow During Interview Process
+The Perils of Hiring Too Fast or Too Slow During the Interview Process

 The hiring process can be a tricky operation, moving from one interview to the next, comparing and contrasting candidates for important roles within your business.
 In some cases, this process can move at a snail’s pace, grinding out the interactions between company and candidate.
 In other cases, the process can move fast; we’ve all heard the stories of management jarringly extending a job offer at the end of the first interview.